dalesgit/obsidian/pages/10th-anniversary.md

   10 years.
   I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
 I remember it again and again.
+  *Anamnesis* rememtd
-  *Anamnesis* remembers into being, a sacrament,
+  bers into being, a sacrament,
   A presence in time present, time past and yet to come.
 - 10 years is long enough to know many of your stories.
   Not really long enough to hear a year's worth of